Programs for Consumers with Disabilities

 The Vermont Telecommunications Relay Service (VTRS) is a free service for all Vermonters, connecting deaf, hard-of hearing, deaf-blind and speech-disabled individuals with users of regular telephones.
 The service is available twenty-four hours a day/seven days a week by dialing 711.
 VTRS is funded through the Vermont Universal Service Fund.
 For more information, the VTRS website has in-depth information about relay-related services provided to consumers.

 The Vermont Equipment Distribution Program (VTEDP) provides free TTYs and other adaptive telephone equipment for people with disabilities who meet the program's income guidelines.
 To qualify, applicants must provide proof that they have a disability requiring adaptive telephone equipment to use the phone service, and income that is below 200 percent of poverty level for their family size.
 The VTEDP will purchase up to $750 of equipment for qualified individuals, with the possibility of a waiver of the $750 cap under certain circumstances.
-The program is currently operated by the Vermont Center for the Deaf and Hard of Hearing, which has more information and instructions on how to apply.

 Consumers who are deaf, or have hearing or speech impairments, and use a TTY or other adaptive telephone equipment are eligible for a forty percent discount on in-state voice services, including local and in-state toll service.
 The discount applies to all usage charges, including local and in-state toll per minute charges, and the usage component of optional calling plans.
 For more information about this discount, contact your local telephone company, or in-state toll company.
 If you have problems obtaining the discount, or need more information, contact the Consumer Affairs & Public Information (CAPI) Division.